 Skip to main content

-In February or March, we’ll send you either a notice of entitlement or a letter asking for more information.
+In February or March, you’ll receive a notice of entitlement or a letter asking you for more information.

-Your notice of entitlement lets you know your Working for Families entitlement for the coming tax year (1 April – 31 March).
+Your notice of entitlement will show your Working for Families entitlement for the coming tax year (1 April – 31 March).
 On the notice you’ll see:

 • how much you’ll get every week or fortnight